 You may often need to copy files such as music, photos or videos between Raspberry Pi and your home PC running Windows operating system.
 Instead of using USB memory sticks to copy the files across a much easier and safer option is to create a shared folder that can be accessed by both Windows and Raspbian.
 You can create shared folders in Raspberry Pi and make them available to other devices on Windows network using a software called Samba.
-Samba is a free software that implements SMB/CIFS protocol to provide shared access to files are printers between Windows, Unix, Linux and OS X systems.
+Samba is a free software that implements SMB/CIFS protocol to provide shared access to files and printers between Windows, Unix, Linux and OS X systems.

 How to install Samba